web-platform-tests/wpt/README.md

 OWNERS files are used only to indicate who should be notified of pull requests.
 If you are interested in receiving notifications of proposed changes to tests in a given directory, feel free to add yourself to the OWNERS file.
+After changing an OWNERS file, you must run `wpt update-owners` to ensure the changes are picked up by GitHub; this will update the CODEOWNERS file.

 Anyone with expertise in the specification under test can approve a pull request.
 In particular, if a test change has already been adequately reviewed "upstream" in another repository, it can be pushed here without any further review by supplying a link to the